Jiamian-Wang/Jiamian-Wang.github.io/_pages/about.md

 I'm Jiamian Wang (王加冕).
 I'm a Ph.D. student at Golisano College of Computing and Information Sciences, Rochester Institute of Technology, advised by Dr. [Zhiqiang Tao](https://ztao.cc/index.html).
 Prior to joining RIT, I spent one year in the Department of Computer Science and Engineering at Santa Clara University (San Jose, USA).
 I received my M.S. degree from University of Southern California (Los Angeles, USA) in 2020 and B.E. degree from Tianjin University (Tianjin, China) in 2018, respectively.

-My research interest includes Compressive Sensing, Hyperspectral Image Reconstruction, Uncertainty Estimation, and Image Super-Resolution.
+My research interest includes Compressive Sensing (SCI), Uncertainty Quantification (UQ), and Image Super-Resolution (SR).
 I have a high passion for exploiting/measuring the trustworthiness/reliability of the novel deep learning models and expediting the deployment of cutting-edge cameras/sensors with deep learning-based [solutions](https://arxiv.org/pdf/2112.15362.pdf).

-🔥🔥 **I'm actively looking for internship opportunities (including but not limited to above topics) with a flexible starting date (Summer, Fall, or Spring).
+🔥🔥 **I'm actively looking for internship opportunities (including but not limited to above topics) with a flexible starting date (Fall, or Spring).
 Please drop me an email (jw4905 [at] rit [dot] edu) if you are interested!**

 ## News

-2023.06: **[Preprint]** Check out our Federated learning method on snapshot compressive imaging hardware cooperation, [FedHP](https://arxiv.org/pdf/2306.01176.pdf).
+2023.06: **[Preprint]** Check out our Federated learning method on snapshot compressive imaging hardware cooperation, Federated Hardware-Prompt Learning ([FedHP](https://arxiv.org/pdf/2306.01176.pdf)).
+This is attempt of discussing the power of FL in the field of SCI.

 2023.03: **[Preprint]** Check out our new pruning method that flexibly handles diverse off-the-shelf SR network architectures without pre-training the dense model: [Arxiv](https://arxiv.org/abs/2303.09650).
 Thanks to my co-authors' great support!